riscv-android-src/toolchain-rustc/src/doc/rustc-dev-guide/README.md

 3. If you go to that PR's thread, there is a post from bors with a link to the CI status: https://github.com/rust-lang/rust/pull/64321#issuecomment-529763807

-4. Follow the check-azure link to get to the Azure website for that build: https://dev.azure.com/rust-lang/e71b0ddf-dd27-435a-873c-e30f86eea377/_build/results?buildId=7780
+4. Follow the check-actions link to get to the Actions page for that build

 5. There will be approximately 1 billion different jobs for the build.
 They are for different configurations and platforms.
 The rustc-dev-guide build only runs on the Linux x86_64-gnu-tools job.
 So click on that job in the list, which is about 60% down in the list.